 Directed Studies (DS)

 A Directed Studies (DS) course is a course that does not meet as a regularly scheduled class.
 A DS course may be appropriate to resolve a scheduling conflict, to complete a course not offered in a given academic term, or to study an academic topic or subject matter not offered by TMU.

 A “Directed Studies Course Contract” is used to enroll in a DS course.
 A completed Contract may be submitted to the Registrar’s Office as soon as the registration period opens for a given academic term and must be submitted no later than the end of the add/drop period for the academic term in which the DS course is to be added.
-For Spring 2017, a DS course may not be added after Monday, January 30, 2017.
 Drop/withdrawal procedures are identical to those for non-DS courses.

 A DS course taken in either the Fall or Spring term must be completed by the end of that academic term.
 A DS course taken in either the Winter or Summer term must be completed by the Friday before the start of the subsequent academic term.
 If a student does not complete the DS work on time, the Registrar’s Office will assign a grade of “F” to the student for the DS course.